dayemsiddiqui/ruskit/docs/routing.md

-# Routing in Rustavel
+# Routing in Ruskit

-Rustavel provides a simple and expressive routing system built on top of Axum.
-This guide will help you understand how to define routes and handle HTTP requests in your Rustavel application.
+Ruskit provides a simple and expressive routing system built on top of Axum.
+This guide will help you understand how to define routes and handle HTTP requests in your Ruskit application.

 ## Basic Routing

-The most basic Rustavel routes accept a URI and a closure or function handler:
+The most basic Ruskit routes accept a URI and a closure or function handler:

 ```rust
 Router::new()